Friday, December 13

 Watering Your Lawn

 Watering deeply and infrequently encourages deep root growth.
 Water early in the morning to minimize evaporation and allow the grass to dry before nightfall, reducing the risk of disease.
 Adjust your watering schedule based on the season and weather conditions.
-During hot, dry periods, your lawn may need more frequent watering, while cooler months require less.
+During hot, dry periods, your Lawn Maintenance may need more frequent watering, while cooler months require less.
 Yellowing grass and a spongy feel indicate overwatering, while wilting and dry, brown patches suggest underwatering.
 Adjust your watering practices accordingly to maintain a healthy lawn.

 Types of Fertilizers